EmmaLawlor/Quizzy-Rascal/README.md

 ## Project Overview
 Quizzy Rascal is an interactive music trivia quiz.
 Desgined to provide entertainment to the user, the quiz asks 10 random music questions.The quiz is presented in a multiple choice format, displaying the correct/incorrect answers on submission and keeping track of user's score at the bottom of the window.

+The name was chosen as a play on the stage name of English rapper Dizzee Rascal, helping to set a fun and lighthearted tone.

 ## Table of Contents

 ## UX